 The tribe of the global marketers came together at Ennismore Sessions House on the morning of July 3rd, 2019.
 Quite a different demographic compared to the crowds of prisoners ushered up the majestic stairway back in Victorian London.
 Ennismore was then a courthouse, where people were judged before being shipped to Australia – or worse, sentenced to death.

-Our global marketers had not committed any crime or felony – unless you consider having a passion for marketing as a criminal offence.
+Our global marketers had not committed any crime or felony – unless you consider having a passion for global marketing as a criminal offence.
 In this unique venue, filled with a rather sombre history, the atmosphere was cheerful as all gathered for the launch of The Global Marketers’ Club to explore the intricacies that come with marketing on a global scale and meet like-minded global thinkers.

 Charles Dickens still relevant today